johnsoncodehk/tsslint/README.md

 However, for complex types or large codebases, the tsserver process can consume significant memory and CPU resources.
 When linter tools integrate with TypeScript and create their own LanguageService instances, memory and CPU usage can continue to increase.
 In some cases, this has caused projects to experience long save times when codeActionOnSave is enabled in VSCode.

 TSSLint aims to seamlessly integrate with tsserver to minimize unnecessary overhead and provide linting capabilities on top of it.
-It also supports reusing TSLint rules to reduce duplication of work.

 ## Features

 - Integration with tsserver to minimize semantic linting overhead in IDEs
-- Compatibility with TSLint rules
 - Writing config in typescript
 - Direct support for meta framework files based on TS Plugin without a parser (e.g., Vue)